- What is a Business Name?

 - Can be easily understood.

-I don’t think there are any cons for this.
+I don’t think there are any cons to this.
 But if you know of any, you can suggest in the comment box.

 #8.
 Your Target Audience